Bhaveesh14/FED2024Assg1_P04_S10268045/README.md

 Tested form submission with valid and invalid inputs.
 Image Scaling:
 Ensured all images resize proportionally on different screen sizes.

 Bugs and Issues
 Bug: Destination images didn't scale properly initially.
 Fix: Adjusted CSS using max-width: 100%; and height: auto;.
 Known Issue: On older browsers (e.g., Internet Explorer), certain styles may not render correctly.

 Credits
+The mount fugi picture: Monkey, S. (2024).
+Kawaguchiko (Kawaguchi Lake). https://www.snowmonkeyresorts.com/.
+Retrieved September 17, 2024, from https://www.snowmonkeyresorts.com/wp-content/uploads/2020/07/565944_m-1024x724.jpg.

+The disneyland picture: Japan, L. (2017).
+Disneyland . livejapan.
+Retrieved August 9, 2017, from https://rimage.gnst.jp/livejapan.com/public/article/detail/a/00/00/a0000168/img/basic/a0000168_main.jpg.

 Content
 Destination descriptions sourced from Wikipedia and other open sources.

 Media
-Destination images from Unsplash.
+Destination images from Monkey, S. (2024) and livejapan .
-Team image from Pexels.
+Fictional Team image from copilot.

 Acknowledgements
 Inspiration for this project came from travel blogs like Lonely Planet and National Geographic.
 Special thanks to my tutor for guidance during the project development.